-No officer or employee may engage in an outside activity (regardless of whether the activity is compensated) that conflicts with his or her City duties.
-An outside activity conflicts with City duties when the ability of the officer or employee to perform the duties of his or her City position is materially impaired.
-Outside activities that materially impair the ability of an officer or employee to perform his or her City duties include, but are not limited to, activities that disqualify the officer or employee from City assignments or responsibilities on a regular basis.
+No officer or employee may engage in an outside activity (regardless of whether the activity is compensated) that conflicts with their City duties.
+An outside activity conflicts with City duties when the ability of the officer or employee to perform the duties of their City position is materially impaired.
+Outside activities that materially impair the ability of an officer or employee to perform their City duties include, but are not limited to, activities that disqualify the officer or employee from City assignments or responsibilities on a regular basis.
 Unless (a) otherwise noted in this section or (b) an advance written determination under subsection C concludes that such activities are not incompatible, the following activities are expressly prohibited by this section.